bizzlebazzle/sickbeard_mp4_automator/README.md

     - `sub-providers` = Comma separated values for potential subtitle providers.
 Must specify at least 1 provider to enable `download-subs`.
 Providers include `podnapisi` `thesubdb` `opensubtitles` `tvsubtitles` `addic7ed`
     - `preopts` = Additional unsupported options that go before the rest of the FFMPEG parameters, comma separated (Example `-preset,medium`)
     - `postopts` = Additional unsupported options that go after the rest of the FFMEPG parameters, comma separated as above
+    - 'minimum_size' = Specify a minimum size to trigger transcoding (in MB), files smaller than this will be skipped

 Sickbeard Setup
 --------------